bartbutenaers/node-red-contrib-plate-recognizer/README.md

 ### Ignore images arriving during recognition
 When selected images will automatically be skipped, when the previous image is still being recognized.
 When deselected multiple images can be recognized simultaneously.

-### Send Timestamp
-When selected, the current timestamp will be sent in the request to the recognition service.</p>

 ### Predict vehicle make and model (MMC)
 When selected not only the plate will be recognized, but there will also be a prediction of the vehicle brand and type.